 The Liquidity Coverage Ratio rule (the "LCR rule") requires the Bank to maintain an amount of unencumbered high quality liquid assets ("HQLA") that is sufficient to meet its estimated total net cash outflows over a prospective 30 calendar-day period of significant stress.
-The LCR is required to be a minimum of 100% from Jan 2020.
+The LCR is required to be a minimum of 90% from Jan 2019 and step-up to 100% by Jan 2020.